ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 Translation occurs, and define behaviours when NAT rebinding occurs.
 This should also not compromise any DDoS mitigation(s) that the protocol may define.

+## Data Minimisation

+Payload formats SHOULD use the least amount of fields and information where possible, favouring the use of extensions to transmit optional data.
+This is done in part to minimise ongoing use of deprecated fields, in addition to reducing risks of exposing identifying information of implementations and deployments.

 ## Algorithms

 The use of algorithms describing functions such as clock filtering, selection,